philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App_1.md

 10. To preserve work in progress, click **File** then click **Save**.
 Use the back arrow to return to the app.

-Your screen should look approximately like the following:
+Your screen should look approximately like the following, but with the search date being today's date:

 ![Canvas filtering gallery](media/2-canvas-browse.png)